combat writing badge

 KICK-OUT :

 to deliver essential equipment or necessary resupply to a unit in the field by quickly throwing packaged goods out of the door or HATCH of a slow moving airplane, usually a hovering CHOPPER but any capable BIRD, from SKYMASTER to BRONCO, will suffice during an emergency.
-A KICK-OUT is performed as low to the ground as possible (to spare damage to the delivery), and at the center of a PERIMETER (which is usually too small for an AIRDROP), and under adverse conditions (typically receiving SMALL ARMS if not AA fire), since a proper and secure LZ would be established if time and opportunity permitted.
-See TAILGATE, COMBAT LOADED, LOW-LEVEL EVACUATION DROP.
+A KICK-OUT is performed as low to the ground as possible (to spare damage to the delivery), and at the center of a PERIMETER (which is usually too small for an AIRDROP), and under adverse conditions (typically receiving SMALL ARMS if not antiaircraft (AA) fire), since a proper and secure LZ would be established if time and opportunity permitted.
+See TAILGATE, COMBAT LOADED, COOPER VANE, LOW-LEVEL EVACUATION DROP.

 KICKS :

-slang for G.I. shoes; see LOW-QUARTERS.
+slang for government issue (G.I.) shoes; see LOW-QUARTERS.

 KICKSTANDED :